Skip to main content

 AWS S3

-The command above creates a sample secrets.toml and requirements file for AWS S3 bucket.
+The command above creates a sample secrets.toml and requirements file for an AWS S3 bucket.
 You can install those dependencies by running:

 pip install -r requirements.txt